kdbinsidebrains/site/_project/06-run.md

 ![runModifySetup](/assets/images/project/run/runModifySetup.png)

-You can modify all these arguments later in Run/Debug Configuration dialog available from main menu:
+You can modify all these arguments later in Run/Debug Configuration dialog available from the main menu:
 ![runEditConfiguration](/assets/images/project/run/runEditConfiguration.png)
 {: .notice--info}